5 Ways to Understand Your Staff's Strengths and Weaknesses

 All of your employees will bring something different to the table, which is a good thing.
 Having a dynamic and collaborative workplace means you can approach and solve your problems differently.
 With a dynamic team that understands their own and each others strengths and weaknesses employees can support each other and offer alternative ideas.

-Therefore, it’s essential to understand each of your employees’ main strengths and weaknesses and how you can assist their development and guide their activities in the workplace.
+Therefore, as a business leader it’s essential to understand each of your employees’ main strengths and weaknesses and how you can assist their development and guide their activities in the workplace.

 Strengths and weaknesses of your employees can range depending on experience and character and will develop over time.
-By understanding your team's core strengths and weaknesses, your team will realise their potential and achieve substantial growth.
+By understanding your team's core strengths and weaknesses, you will help them realise their potential and achieve substantial growth.

 Here are five easy ways to realise the strengths and weaknesses of your team:

-Listen and Observe
+1) Listen and Observe

 Being direct will give you answers straight away, and can be more insightful.
 Open conversations that allow your employees to self-reflect on their strengths and weaknesses.
 Staff can realise what they’re good at and areas they could improve.

-Show Your Human Side
+4) Show Your Human Side

 Start regular meetings or catch-ups with your employees and determine their career aspirations, goals, and motivations.
 Allow staff to make mistakes and offer your support.
 By knowing this, you will allow your team to grow and learn new skills.

 Hold team meetings where others give comment on their peers strengths and weaknesses.
 This if managed well can be an incredibly valuable exercise and will uncover valuable insights on both the actual strengths and weaknesses, the peer perceived strengths and weaknesses, and the personally perceived strengths and weaknesses.